JoeDoex/TPDLP/README.md

 # Get Started

 1.Install Python 3.6, PyTorch 1.9.0.
 2.Download data.
-You can obtain all the six benchmarks from [Alt]([URL](https://drive.google.com/drive/folders/1ZOYpTUa82_jCcxIdTmyr0LXQfvaM9vIy?usp=sharing) "Google Drive").
+You can obtain all the six benchmarks from [Google Drive](https://drive.google.com/drive/folders/1ZOYpTUa82_jCcxIdTmyr0LXQfvaM9vIy?usp=sharing).
 All the datasets are well pre-processed and can be used easily.
 3.Train the model.
 We provide the experiment scripts of all benchmarks under the folder ./scripts.
 You can reproduce the experiment results by:

 ```shell